If you are applying for this course from outside the UK click apply now

 This information was correct at the time of publication.

-As a Cosmetic Science graduate, you'll have a wide range of employment options in the cosmetic and related pharmaceutical industries.
+As a Cosmetic Science graduate, you'll have a wide range of employment options in the cosmetic, fragrance and personal care industries.

 Cosmetic scientists can earn starting salaries of around £20,000, moving up to over £50,000 a year for senior chemist and R&D managerial roles.
 You could also explore positions in business, sales and marketing.
 With the sector thriving in the UK, cosmetic science is a great area to qualify in for those that want creative and diverse career options in science.